julien-lav/symfony4_tutorial/README.md

 In config/services.yaml
 copy/past the .yaml from kpn's github : https://github.com/KnpLabs/KnpPaginatorBundle

-same thing for the view and this to your controller and you're good to go.
+Same thing for the view copy/past the code, your controller should look like this, then you're good to go.

 ```
 // Controller\TutorialController.php